yssource/rhai/doc/src/start/install.md

 {{#include ../links.md}}

+In order to use Rhai in a project, the Rhai crate must first be made a dependency.

-Install the Rhai crate from [`crates.io`](https:/crates.io/crates/rhai/), start by looking up the latest version and adding this line under `dependencies` in `Cargo.toml`:
+The easiest way is to install the Rhai crate from [`crates.io`](https:/crates.io/crates/rhai/), starting by looking up the latest version and adding this line under `dependencies` in the project's `Cargo.toml`:

 ```toml
 [dependencies]